ausates/100DaysOfCode/README.md

 # 100DaysOfCode
-A completion of projects loosely following Angela Yu's Course: Python, 100 Days of Code.
+A completion of projects I have made, loosely following Angela Yu's Course: Python, 100 Days of Code.

-Method for using this course:
+My method for using her course:

     Watch "What We Will Make At The End of Day (x)" video for (x) day.